bridgedb/bridgedbjs/README.md

 3. Try running the tests.
 If you need help, check out the [test documentation](./test/README.md).
 4. Make your changes, including adding new tests for your changes if they are not already covered by the existing tests.
 5. Make sure the tests all pass.
-6. Then we can build bridgedb and update the github repo with this process:
+6. Then you can get us to rebuild bridgedb and update the github repo with this process:

-  a) Commit changes to the master branch of your local repo.
+  a) Commit your changes to the master branch of your local repo.

   b) Build:
     ```